-Throughout the year, we bring well-known authors, artists and scientists to campus to talk about everything from climate change to immigration to masculinity as portrayed on TV.
+Throughout the year, we bring well-known authors, artists, scientists and other visiting scholars to campus to talk about everything from climate change to immigration to masculinity as portrayed on TV.

 They’re part of our College Program Series, which includes films, concerts, lectures and readings.
 A lot of these are also open to the public, as shown on our public events calendar.

 Not everything we learn comes to us through classroom readings

 The visceral power of music, the total sensory immersion of a riveting film, the pleasure of fiction read to us—these can move us in much deeper ways than the written word alone.

 It’s a great opportunity to have your mind opened—for free.